Fri. Mar 6th, 2026

 Highly Recommended:

 On Jan.
 7, 1956, William Foxwell Albright, a professor at Johns Hopkins University, appears live on WAAM Baltimore.
-In this video, “Albright explains how to determine the age of an object by datable style and carbon-14 testing.
-He then shows slides and diagrams of the Hajar bin Humeid mounds in south Arabia.
-As authenticator of the Dead Sea Scrolls, Dr. Albright discusses authentication methods for writings and scripts, such as comparing changes in the Hebrew alphabet and dated documents of the same period.
-Lastly, he describes qualities required for becoming an archaeologist.”
+In this video, Albright discusses the typological method, carbon-14 testing, the Hajar bin Humeid mounds in south Arabia, and the qualities necessary for becoming an archaeologist.

 Gary A. Rendsburg (Rutgers University) presents his “Life in Scholarship” covering 45 years of academic life held at a Festschrift Celebration Event on Nov.
 6, 2023.
 Rendsburg received his education at the UNC Chapel Hill (B.A.) and New York University (M.A. and Ph.D. in Hebrew Studies under Cyrus Gordon).
 He taught at Canisius College and Cornell University prior to teaching at Rutgers.
 He is best known for his work in Israelian Hebrew, Hebrew literature, and medieval Hebrew codicology, among other subjects.